 Targets are shared at the beginning of each lesson and are available throughout the lesson for students/staff to refer to.
-Time is given at the end of the lesson for self, peer and staff evaluation of achievement towards targets, which is evidenced in students' books when appropriate.
-Teacher's feedback includes the next steps the student needs to work on to enable them to continue to make progress, which can be provided verbally or through written feedback.
+Time is given at the end of the lesson for self, peer and staff evaluation of achievement towards targets, which is recorded on the proforma.
+Teacher's feedback includes the next steps the student needs to work on to enable them to continue to make progress.